Zerabalus/Rofi-config/README.md

 - [Requisitos]
   - Have ROFI installed

-- [Instalación]
+- [Instalación || Install]

   Clonar el repo || Clone the repo
 ```
   bash
   $ git clone https://github.com/Zerabalus/Rofi-config.git
 ```

+## Instalacion Esp.
-Pega toda la carpeta en tu folder de rofi, por ejemplo la mía esta en ~/.config/rofi
+- Pega toda la carpeta en tu folder de rofi, por ejemplo la mía esta en ~/.config/rofi

-Paste the whole content in your rofi folder, for example mine is in ~/.config/rofi

-Luego basta con cambiar los nombres por config y la terminación .txt por .rasi con el que más te guste
+- Luego basta con cambiar los nombres por config y la terminación .txt por .rasi con el que más te guste

+## Installation Eng.
+- Paste the whole content in your rofi folder, for example mine is in ~/.config/rofi
-You only have to change the names that have .txt with .rasi and the name to config to the one you choose.
+- You only have to change the names that have .txt with .rasi and the name to config to the one you choose.

 ### Temas|Themes